Dr Maria Pankras

-Martijn comes from the Netherlands.
-He has worked in the Bay of Plenty since 2003 as a GP and has a special interest in skin cancer medicine.
-Through his career he has built up a broad set of skills.
+Marja originally comes from the Netherlands.
+She has worked in the Bay of Plenty since 2003 as a GP and as an Accident & Medical doctor and is fully dedicated to her profession.
+Through her career she has built up a broad set of skills.

-He is married and has 2 children.
-If he is not at work, you might find him playing tennis or squash.
+Her special interests are accident & medical care, children’s health, female (sexual) health and contraception.
+She is married and has 2 children.
+If she is not at work, you might find her in the gym.

-He completed his medical studies in 1991 (NL).
-He later acquired a post-graduate Diploma in Tropical Health, surgery, gynaecology / obstetrics and tropical medicine.
-He worked in Africa (Malawi and Tanzania) for five years together with his wife, Dr Marja Pankras.
+She completed her medical studies in 1991 (NL).
+She later acquired a post-graduate Diploma in Tropical Health, surgery, gynaecology / obstetrics and tropical medicine (NL).
+She worked in Africa (Malawi and Tanzania) for five years together with her husband, Dr Martijn Haitsma.

-In the UK he obtained his post-graduate degree in general practice (UK;2002) and has worked in general practice ever since.
+In the UK she obtained her post-graduate degree in general practice (UK;2002) and has worked in general practice ever since.

 Female / Wāhine